Syndace/python-doubleratchet/README.md

 ## Documentation ##

 View the documentation on [readthedocs.io](https://python-doubleratchet.readthedocs.io/) or build it locally, which requires the Python packages listed in `docs/requirements.txt`.
 With all dependencies installed, run `make html` in the `docs/` directory.
 You can find the generated documentation in `docs/_build/html/`.

-## Travis CI ##

-The project used to be built using Travis CI, which was amazing.
-Sadly, Travis fully closed their open-source support.
-I have yet to migrate somewhere else, until then the project will not be automatically tested.